Hacker Perspective: Computed Limit of Human Population

 Help:

-- in the next form, YOU may update any yellow boxes then click the CALCULATE button, below, to update the table.
+- in the following form, YOU may update any yellow text boxes then click the CALCULATE button, to update blue boxes as well as the final table.

 Conclusions:

-seven billion as an upper limit with an intention of shrinking back to six billion or lower.
+seven billion as an upper limit with the intention of shrinking back to six billion or lower.

 NSR Calculations: